acoppes/acoppes/site/_drafts/tdd-games.markdown

 # Conclusions

 One of the important things of the process of having automatic tests is to generate a context where game content and features can be easily tested (automatically or manually) without requiring the rest of the game loaded and interacting.
 This indirectly helps in decoupling code and content (and in Unity also prefabs, assets, scenes).
-To be able to easily create isolated context is super helpful also when replicating bugs and fix them.
+To be able to easily create isolated context is super helpful also when replicating bugs to fix them.
 I have a lot of bug replication tests.

 For me, the important part is the design process when making the tests, not the tests themselves.
-If a feature changed over time, I don't force myself to maintain tests that don't make sense anymore.
+If a feature changes over time, I don't force myself to maintain tests that don't make sense anymore.

-Another great feature of tests is documentation.
+Another great feature of having tests is documentation.
 Tests are a great way to remember why you made a decision.
 Bug replication tests help a lot in this matter too.

 _I remember when we started working on Iron Marines, we went back and forward with a lot of features.
 At some point of its development we wanted to add a new feature that played against something we've decided like 1 year before but we did't remember the reason.
 Sometimes we just avoided that, others we went against the original decision only to find out sometime later why we've decided it and then we had a double problem to solve._